HidayetSelimASAN/Mini-Projects-using-Assembly/16bit_Divison/README.md

 ## 🎯 Purpose

 The aim of this project is to divide an 16-bit number by an 8-bit number on 8051 microcontroller.
 8051 (MCS-51) is an 8-bit microcontroller.
-That means, it has a 8-bit data bus.
+That means, it has an 8-bit data bus.
 Therefore, numerical calculations for higher bit numbers requires special algorithms.